 Meal 1 – Breakfast

-Meal 2 – Chicken Tahini and Cucumber Salad (13)
+Meal 2 – Chicken tahini and cucumber salad

-For the salad – 1/5 cups cucumber, 1/5 cups chopped tomatoes, 1 cup parsley, 1/4 cup chopped mint, 1 tbsp lemon juice, 1 tsp olive oil, 1/4 tsp salt, 2 cups brown rice.
+For the salad – 1 cup cucumber, 1 cup chopped tomatoes, 1 cup parsley, 1/4 cup chopped mint, 1 tbsp lemon juice, 1 tsp olive oil, 1/4 tsp salt, 2 cups brown rice

 This recipe makes 4 servings.

-2 tbsp olive oil, 4 3/4-inch thick skinless cod fillets, 1 tsp ground cumin, 1/4 tsp kosher salt, 1/4 tsp ground black pepper, 2 minced garlic cloves, 16 ounces tomato salsa, 1 tbsp red wine vinegar, 2 tbsp oregano leaves.
+2 tbsp olive oil, 4 3/4-inch thick skinless cod filets, 1 tsp ground cumin, 1/4 tsp kosher salt, 1/4 tsp ground black pepper, 2 minced garlic cloves, 16 oz tomato salsa, 1 tbsp red wine vinegar, 2 tbsp oregano leaves

 This recipe makes 4 servings.